SHO-NUFF THE Q-FUNK

 By contrast to Curtis Johnson’s funky dilemma, Jean Knight’s take on “Carry On” is a perfect example of how well-arranged funk is supposed to work.
 The highly rhythmic, interlocking parts are there, but in a more complex interplay of textures and dynamics that Knight’s voice is at one with, creating a living, breathing, dancing organic whole.
 This was producer/arranger Quezergue at the top of his game; and it is hard to understand why “Carry On” did not keep Knight on a winning streak, after her leadoff Stax smash of “Mr. Big Stuff” in 1971 (which had be recorded at the same 1970 session with King Floyd’s “Groove Me”), and the sound-alike follow-up, “You Think You’re Hot Stuff”.

 This third single of Knight’s five for Stax is certainly one of their strongest team efforts, a fine party record that is admittedly light in the lyric department, but a guaranteed booty loosener.
 Strangely for Knight, after her first rocket-propelled hit, her Stax ride was all downhill.
-The story goes that Stax found Big Q a bit too quirky as a songsmith and wanted Knight to record material from some of the label’s impressive stable of writers – but Quezergue refused to work those songs up, in effect killing the deal and Knight’s chance at continued success on a big time soul label.
-I’m all for funk and New Orleans flavor – but it seems a shame that she missed out on that opportunity.
-It’s just another unrealized showbiz dream of what could have been.
+The story goes that Stax found Big Q and his team simply too quirky, and wanted Knight to record material from some of the label’s impressive stable of writers – but Quezergue refused to work those songs up, in effect killing the deal and Knight’s chance at continued success on a big time soul label.
+I’m all for funk and New Orleans flavor – but it seems a shame that she missed out on such an opportunity, whether it would have come to anything or not, seeing as Stax soon would go under.
 Still, Jean Knight’s work with Quezergue was one of the big success stories for a New Orleans artist, even if recorded in Jackson for a Memphis label.
-And the charming diva is still out there working it to this day.
+And the charming diva did carry on and is still performing, working her stuff to this day.

 Jean and Wardell at the Best of the Beat, 2008